 The default value of ReserveValue and ReserveGroup is False.
+More information on the use of the two Reserve properties is provided in section 7.1.8.

 A new setting of the LocalControl Descriptor completely replaces the previous setting of that descriptor in the MG.
 Thus to retain information from the previous setting the MGC must include that information in the new setting.
 If the MGC wishes to delete some information from the existing descriptor, it merely resends the descriptor (in a Modify command) with the unwanted information stripped out.